 To carry sensitive information, a system need be able to assure secrecy and privacy.
-It is improbable that any system can completely prevent unauthorized access to transmission media.
+A system cannot prevent unauthorized access to transmission media absolutely.
 Data tampering (an act of deliberately modifying the data through an unauthorised channel) is not a new issue, nor it is unique to computer era.

 Altering the information could possibly protect it from unauthorised access, and as a result, the only authorised receiver can understand it.
 The method used in such a way is called encryption and decryption of information.

 The major difference between Encryption and Decryption is that Encryption is the conversion of a message into an unintelligible form that is unreadable unless decrypted.
 While Decryption is the recovery of the original message from the encrypted data.

 Content: Encryption Vs Decryption

 |Basic||Conversion of a human understandable message into an unintelligible and obscure form that can not be interpreted.||Conversion of an unintelligible message into a comprehensible form which could be easily understood by a human.|